-A merge field is a tag representing a field in FULL FABRIC that will get replaced with the field’s content when a letter is generated for a profile.
-The letter itself is composed in Microsoft Word – thus, the latter uses merge fields to map data stored within FULL FABRIC into your .docx document in order to create personalised documents.
+A merge field is a tag representing a field in Full Fabric that will get replaced with the field’s content when a letter is generated for a profile.
+The letter itself is composed in Microsoft Word – thus, the latter uses merge fields to map data stored within Full Fabric into your .docx document in order to create personalized documents.
 Merge fields are inserted inside the MS Word document through Word's Mail Merge feature (after which they take their name).

-As for field references, they're the "codes" that represent every mappable field and piece of information in FULL FABRIC.
-Some tags are standard (e.g., today's date, programme name, profile photo, etc.), but the majority owe their existence to a custom schema field and only exist as long as the field does.
+As for field references, they're the "codes" that represent every mappable field and piece of information in Full Fabric.
+Some tags are standard (for example, today's date, program name, profile photo, etc.), but the majority owe their existence to a custom schema field and only exist as long as the field does.
 They're also system-generated.
 So, for instance, suppose that you open an application template and create the questions Citizenship, I have a dual citizenship and Second citizenship, like so:

 Then, for every new question, the system will automatically generate a corresponding "code", although it's not visible on the schema itself.
 That code is part of the field reference.
 When you delete a field, the respective tag is rendered useless.